Impact & Industry Advisory Board

 Founder/Director of Urbanflo Creative

-Jenni Lewin-Turner is the founding director of socially-engaged arts agency Urbanflo Creative, and has maintained a long portfolio career as an international creative producer, cultural broker, consultant, researcher and curator.
+Jenni Lewin-Turner is the founding director of the socially engaged arts agency Urbanflo Creative and has maintained a long portfolio career as an international creative producer, cultural broker, consultant, researcher and curator.
 Jenni is a PhD candidate at the Royal Central School of Speech & Drama researching the impact of media representation on cultural memory.
 Her qualifications include an MA in Cultural Leadership and an MA in Media Practice for Development and Social Change.

 Jenni's international cultural initiatives include collaborations with partners based across the Caribbean, USA, Africa, and the UK.
-Her national remit is as a trustee of All England Dance and EDI consultant for a university group and a theatre franchise.
-Locally, in partnership with Brighton Pride, Brighton Fringe, Ironworks Studios and Pan-African Creative Exchange (PACE) she devised and produced 'Culture ConneX', a multi-disciplinary series of performances, visual art exhibitions, film screenings and career development masterclasses.
-The programme was developed to provide a unique platform for new and more diverse narratives, and also to promote inclusive practice and intercultural dialogue.
+Her national remit is a trustee of All England Dance and EDI consultant for a university group and a theatre franchise.
+Locally, in partnership with Brighton Pride, Brighton Fringe, Ironworks Studios and Pan-African Creative Exchange (PACE), she devised and produced 'Culture ConneX', a multi-disciplinary series of performances, visual art exhibitions, film screenings and career development masterclasses.
+The programme was developed to provide a unique platform for new and more diverse narratives, as well as to promote inclusive practice and intercultural dialogue.

 Adam Lindsay